-This press release includes, in addition to data on transactions in the forint interbank market, credit institutions' lending and deposit rates and APRC applied in their loan and deposit transactions with non-financial corporations (S.11) and households (S.14), as well as the aggregate amounts of new loans provided to and deposits accepted from the two sectors.
+This press release includes, in addition to data on transactions in the forint interbank market, credit institutions' lending and deposit rates and APRC applied in their loan and deposit transactions with non-financial corporations (S.11) and households (S.14), as well as the aggregate amounts of new loans provided to and deposits accepted from the two sectors, presented from the perspective of credit institutions.
 The interest rate statistics on 'households' also include data on non-profit institutions serving households (S.15), in addition to the household sector (S.14).
-Furthermore, credit institutions also include building societies whose business is to accept deposits from households and non-financial corporations at low interest rates and to provide loans - mainly for house purchase - at below-market interest rates.
+Furthermore, credit institutions also include building societies.

-The rule for calculating the annual percentage rate of charge (APRC) published by the MNB is identical to that defined by the Government Decree on the calculation, definition and publication of the APRC in force, and is applicable to all types of consumer credit and housing loans, irrespective of maturity.
+In the case of households' consumer and housing loans, the Annual Percentage Rate of Charge (APRC), and indicator containing all payment obligations, excluding principal payments, is also published.
+The rule for calculating the annual percentage rate of charge published by the MNB is identical to that defined by the Government Decree on the calculation, definition and publication of the APRC in force, and is applicable to all types of consumer credit and housing loans, irrespective of maturity.
+The differences are as follows: